Maverick-0410/SQL_Netflix_Project/README.md

 ```

 ### 10.Find each year and the average numbers of content release in India on netflix.
-return top 5 year with highest avg content release!
+Return top 5 year with highest avg content release.

 ```sql
 SELECT